THE CREATIVE PAIN

 Is your gear limiting your progress?
 If so, this is the “simplest fix”… but it lightens your wallet.
 Sad to say, I will never be able to do astrophotography nor long exposures with my old 3.2 megapixel Olympus.
 If you feel the “I want to do this, but I can’t with my current gear”, it’s time to buy new toys.

-Nope, it’s not necessarily the camera that needs upgrading.
+Nope, you don’t always need to spend thousands on a new camera.
 Could be a simple tripod to do good long exposures, or an insane long pole for “aerial photography”.
 Who knows, putting a light-weight camera on an egg time can turn it into self panning time lapse machine.
 Who knows, something simple might reignite your inspirations.

 You are so bored of shooting the same things over and over again, you have totally no idea what to shoot next.
 Let’s see, I stay on an island called Singapore, with limited land space and photographic opportunities.

 But that did not stop me as a landscape photographer.
 Everyone taking the same photo of the same place at the same time?
 Think of something different.
 What if I used a different lens?
 What if you used a drone?
 What if I combined landscape with something else?
 This, is one of my crazy experiments –